Retail’s biggest season

 You could set it up to ask the user for the necessary information (their order number, the item they wish to return or exchange, etc.).
 Then, you can use the Send Email to Admin plugin to have the bot instantly email these details to a dedicated support inbox, where they can be processed as you have time.

-Coming soon: Conversational tools for Shopify that drive sales.
+Check out our conversational tools for Shopify that drive sales.

 #3.
 Prep your store for future success